 And, finally, after 20-30 days, you will have to return to pick up your TIE or physical residence card (providing your passport, ID photos and empadronamiento certificate).

-Where can you apply for this visa?
+Where can you apply for the startup visa?

-However, it is not necessary to travel to the Spanish capital to submit all the required documentation.
+Thankfully, it is not necessary to travel to the Spanish capital to submit all the required documentation.

-In the case of applying for this residency from Spain, you have the following 4 options:
+And, in the case of applying for this residency from Spain, you have the following 4 options:

 - Send the application online through the electronic headquarters of the UGE, carrying out the complete management by telematic means.
 You will need a digital certificate to complete this online process.